-The date by which the SUP Directive must be passed into member state national legislation is 2023.
-In that year, importantly, member states will have to introduce EPR schemes.
-Member states will be able to design and implement tailored legal, administrative and economic instruments to create local solutions at their ports and/or within their fishing communities

-In addition, member states will have to electronically report data on quantity and volume of fishing gear sold on the market, waste fishing gear collected and "passively fished" gear collected as per the PRF Directive 5.
-Member states will be responsible for defining the methodology for collecting and reporting this data to the EC.
-In 2026, the EC will evaluate the SUP Directive and may include new legislative proposals or binding collection targets.
+Under the SUPD, member states will need to bring into force laws, regulations and administrative provisions to enable the introduction of EPR schemes for fishing gear by the 31st December 2024.
+Member states will be able to design and implement tailored legal, administrative and economic instruments to create local solutions at their ports and/or within their fishing communities.
+In addition, by 2022 member states will need to have to collected data on the quantity and volume of fishing gear sold on the market, waste fishing gear collected and "passively fished" waste collected as per the PRF Directive .
+The format for reporting data on fishing gear will be set out by the EC in implementing acts by July 2020.
+In 2027, the EC will evaluate the SUP Directive and may include new legislative proposals or binding collection targets.